netherbymatt/Playlist-Skip-List/README.md

 - Improve the shuffle functionality: Currently this is the least efficient operation as it just searches for the nth element at the lowest level of the list.
 Making the list indexable is one possible solution, but as the list is not static that introduces further considerations when inserting new songs or deleting existing ones.

 - Improve the file intake process: Currently only taking .txt files with an artist and song field - this is very rigid and could be further improved to accept other file types and different formatting.

+- Create a visualization of the library: Would be nice to see the songs that are in the library and not just those that are added to a playlist.
+Probably would need to expand from the terminal to effectively implement this.

 ### References